San Giacomo delle Segnate: Toponymy

+Symbols

+The town's coat of arms and gonfalone were granted by decree of the President of the Republic on 23 March 1954.
+The arms depict an oak tree standing on green ground between two watercourses (the Bondeno and the Burana) and flanked by the gold letters S and B. According to a Lombard tradition, such a tree was "marked" to serve as a guardian of agricultural boundaries; the letters stand for Saint Benedict of Nursia, recalling the monks of the Polirone abbey who first drained the surrounding marshes to make them arable.

+Main sights

+Church of San Giacomo Apostolo

+The parish church of San Giacomo Apostolo stands in the main square of the town.
+An earlier church on the site dates from the mid-15th century; the present building was reconstructed between 1778 and 1784, and its bell tower was raised between 1925 and 1929.
+The church and the centre of the town were damaged by Allied bombing in April 1945 and subsequently restored.

 Villa Arrigona

-Villa Arrigona was built between 1619 and 1622 on the commission of Count Pompeo Arrigoni, of the noble Arrigoni family, to the architect Antonio Maria Viani, already in the service of the Gonzagas of Mantua.
-It is one of the most important villas of the province of Mantua.
+The main residence of Villa Arrigona was built between 1613 and 1622 for Count Pompeo Arrigoni, son of Gerolamo, of the noble Arrigoni family, to designs by the Cremonese architect Antonio Maria Viani, prefect of the ducal works and already in the service of the Gonzagas of Mantua; the wider complex was enlarged in the 18th century.
+It is considered one of the most important villas of the province of Mantua.

-The villa, made up of several buildings, was a stately country residence and was usually inhabited seasonally.
-Built on two floors with an adjoining late Baroque oratory, park and cultivated land.
-The façade is characterized by a tympanum reminiscent of Palazzo Te, under which the large stone family coat of arms stands out.
+The villa, made up of several buildings, was a stately country residence usually inhabited seasonally.
+Built on two floors with an adjoining late Baroque oratory, park, and cultivated land, its façade is characterized by a tympanum reminiscent of Palazzo Te, beneath which the large stone family coat of arms stands out.